 Without falling into extreme paranoia, advances in AI and frameworks now make it possible to generate programs from simple sentences or diagrams.
 We all felt uncomfortable to some extent with the advances of Facebook; Google etc. on automated code generation tools.

-The professionalization and popularization of the computer science profession has created castes (a bit like Indian society).
-The lowest caste and the most numerous (but not pejorative), laboriously produces forms, CRUD, soulless REST APIs.
-At the top, we find the people who influence others, creating frameworks, tools and threatening jobs below.
+The professionalization and popularization of the computer science profession have created castes (a bit like Indian society).
+The lowest caste and the most numerous (but not pejorative), laboriously produce forms, CRUD, soulless REST APIs.
+At the top, we find the people who influence others, creating frameworks, tools, and threatening jobs below.

 I think *everyone* should be able to write simple software, with the right tools, what we call Shadow IT.
 Excel, Access, VBA, Zoho Apps today fill this need and offer to everyone, the possibility to write software that will be of maximum utility because it is written by a person in the business.
 And this place should not be occupied by professional developers and we should avoid taking this kind of job, threatened in the future.

 We should eventually work to industrialize, connect, and streamline these applications, once they have found their audience and write the Low-code, No-code tools and so on.